Links text:

 The process:

-The research was not a starting from scratch, but a building on and with, which brought together and entangled the making of artworks, literature, artists work, praxis approaches and this bodymind.
-Knowledge coalesced through ‘doing/thinking’, iterative cycles of gathering, reflection, discussion, revisiting and reworking.
+The research was not a starting from scratch, but a building on and with - which brought together and entangled the making of - artworks, literature, artists work, praxis approaches and this ‘bodymind’.
+Knowledge coalesced through doing/thinking, iterative cycles of gathering, reflection, discussion, revisiting and reworking.
 The new knowings resulting from the praxis are made manifest in the new original art works, the development of a unique methodology/approach, and how it is all brought together in this Research Catalogue exposition as thesis.
-The intention that this research will extend existing thinking on affect theory, affecting elements in sonic-environments and the creation of embodied spaces as fine art installation, and a hope that others can use and develop elements of this work in the future.
+This was all undertaken with the intention that this research will extend existing thinking on affect theory, affecting elements in sonic-environments and the creation of embodied spaces as fine art installation, and a hope that others can use and develop elements of this work in the future.

-The outcomes of this research are an entangled collection of elements[1], ‘ordering’ these is difficult, as on each revisiting/reworking they shift and move.
-These are not distinct or separate things, they did not occur in delineated or discreet ways, this is all permeable, shifting stuff, so a ‘scaffold’ is needed, but it will not be ‘fixed’ there will be movement within it.
-In this moment the ‘plan’ will be that I am going to outline the outcomes following the order of the aims, starting with the exploring of affecting dimensions of our quotidian sonic environment through the doing and how this opened links to theory/literature and spoke back to it; followed by an outlining of the emergent embodied methods, and finally, the understanding of the making of spaces with potential of embodied encounter.
+The outcomes of this research are an entangled collection of elements.
+Ordering these is difficult, as on each revisiting/reworking they shift and move.
+They are not distinct or separate things; they did not occur in delineated or discreet ways.
+This is all permeable, shifting stuff, which is why a scaffold is needed, in this moment, the plan for this next part is that I outline the outcomes following the order of the aims, starting with the exploring of affecting dimensions of our quotidian sonic environment through the doing, and how this opened links to theory/literature and spoke back to it.
+This will be followed by an outlining of the emergent embodied methods, and finally, the understanding of the making of spaces which hold potential for embodied encounter.

 Changed perspectives and future directions: